-Visit Ellwanger Garden during Lilac Weekends in May or Peony and Rose Weekend in June, from noon to 3 p.m.
+Maintained by the Landmark Society of Western New York, the Ellwanger Garden is periodically open to the public for special events.
+Visit Ellwanger Garden during Lilac Weekends in May or Peony and Rose Weekend in late May/June.
 This perennial flower garden has been tended since 1867 and showcases unique plants.
 It is located at 625 Mt.
 Hope Avenue, Rochester, with parking nearby.
 A $5/person donation helps support upkeep.

 Ellwanger Garden & Estate is a beautiful bed and breakfast establishment today, but back in the 1800s, it served as the residence of the renowned horticulturist George Ellwanger.
 Along with his business partner, Patrick Barry, he constructed the biggest nursery in the world, spanning over 650 acres along Mount Hope Boulevard.

-In 1888, Ellwanger and Barry donated twenty acres of nursery land to form Highland Park, Rochester’s first park.
-The Rochester Parks Department then commissioned Frederick Law Olmsted to design Highland Park, along with Genesee Valley, Seneca, and Maplewood Parks.
+Ellwanger and Barry donated twenty acres of nursery land in 1888 to form Highland Park, Rochester’s first park.
+The Rochester Parks Department then commissioned Frederick Law Olmsted to design Highland Park, Genesee Valley, Seneca, and Maplewood Parks.

 Ellwanger and Barry also donated trees still thriving in the Highland Park Arboretum today.
 Now owned by the University of Rochester, Barry’s home is across the street from Ellwanger Estate.

 Volunteers are always welcome to care for the garden all year round.
-The garden is a living preservation site and has around eighty different kinds of perennials, including strong collections of peonies, roses, daylilies, hostas, irises, and spring- and summer-flowering bulbs.
+The garden is a living preservation site with around eighty kinds of perennials, including substantial collections of peonies, roses, daylilies, hostas, irises, and spring- and summer-flowering bulbs.
 During my visit, I spoke with a volunteer who was thrilled to see the garden’s transition every week.

 More information about Ellwanger Estate Garden